-I am currently rating the Thermopro TP25 as the best choice for a Bluetooth Meat Thermometer in this price range.
+I think the ThermoPro TP25 is a better option for a Bluetooth Meat Thermometer in this price range.
 It is a little bit more in price but it has superior features to all of the other Bluetooth thermometers discussed in this review.
 Clicking on the link above will take you to my in-depth review of this great thermometer.

 Frequently Asked Questions About the Inkbird Bluetooth Thermometer